damianricobelli/stepperize/packages/react/README.md

 # @stepperize/react

-A React library for creating stepper components.
+A React library for creating stepper components with a focus on accessibility and customization.

 ## Installation